lo-jo/VXLAN-BGP-EVPN-Solution/README.md

 # Bgp At Doors of Autonomous Systems is Simple

-Simulation of VXLAN networks in GNS3 in a virtual machine.
+Simulation of virtual network solutions with GNS3 inside a virtual machine.

 # Usage
 #### VIRTUAL MACHINE